-And it is also has a sweet taste!
+And it also has a sweet taste!
 The moment I added the Kaun (Potash) I noticed the sauce became sweet.
 I need to know the science behind that.
 I didn’t need salt in cooking this at all.
-One of the videos I watched, the person mentioned Kaun being salty, I have never considered Kaun to have a salty taste, I tasted it today, it tastes minerally but definitely not salty.
+In one of the videos I watched, the person mentioned Kaun being salty, I have never considered Kaun to have a salty taste, I tasted it today, and it tastes minerally but definitely not salty.

 The sweetness of the stew might account for why the Bini’s eat it with unripe plantains.

-Nor only did I enjoy cooking it, I enjoyed eating it.
+Not only did I enjoy cooking it, but I also enjoyed eating it.
 I decided to eat it with boiled yam and unripe plantains.

 Ingredients (Serves 3-4)